+- Spacing from building face shall be a minimum of 15' for canopy trees.
+Distance is measured on center to building base. - Spacing for canopy trees from the curb shall be 3' minimum and is measured on center to the back of curb.
+Understory tree spacing minimum is 2'.
 (7) Intersection Visibility.
-At all intersections, landscaping near

-Figure (L3) Tree Cut-Outs

-Figure (L4) Street Tree Spacing Detail

-Spacing from building face shall be a minimum of 15' for canopy trees.
-Distance is measured on center to building base.

-Spacing from the curb shall be 3' minimum and is measured on center to the back of curb.

-intersections, as described in Figure (L5) shall provide an unobstructed clear sight zone at a level between three (3) feet in height and eight (8) feet in height.
-For intersections with design speed of 30 MPH or greater, the proper visibility distance outlined in the most current FDOT Florida Green Book may be required.
+For intersections with a posted speed of 30 MPH or greater, the proper visibility distance outlined in the most current FDOT Florida Green Book shall be required.
+For all other intersections, landscaping near intersections, as described in Figure (L5) shall provide an unobstructed clear sight zone at a level between three (3) feet in height and eight (8) feet in height.